The two-vina experiment

 W. W. Rouse Ball, A Short Account of the History of Mathematics.
 Dover, New York, 1960, p.
 1–2.

-Therefore, it may seem paradoxical, given such an intellectual baggage, to write an entire chapter on musical scales without a single number!
-In A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra I showed a minimal reason: Bharata’s description leads to an infinite set of solutions that should be formalized with algebra rather than a finite set of numbers.
+So, it may seem paradoxical, given such an intellectual baggage, to write an entire chapter on musical scales without a single number!
+In A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra I showed a minimal reason: Bharata's description leads to an infinite set of solutions that should be formalised with algebra rather than a set of numbers.

 The experiment